collinfeight5/Behavioral-Cloning-Autonomous-Driving/README.md

 Finally, I randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
-The validation set helped determine if the model was over or under fitting.
 I found that using a batch size of 120, 7 epochs, and a dropout percentage of .3 produced sound results.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

+The final result was a car that could drive autonomously around the tracks very smoothly, and my CNN achieved a loss value of .0160 after training had been complete.